 Alcohol withdrawal symptoms range from mild discomfort to medical emergencies.
 The severity depends on how much you drink, how long you have been drinking, your age, overall health, and whether you have gone through withdrawal before.

 Repeated withdrawals tend to get worse each time, a phenomenon called "kindling."
+For more on the medical classification of alcohol use disorder, see Alcohol Use Disorder information from MedlinePlus.
 This means someone who has detoxed before may face more severe symptoms the next time, even if their drinking pattern has not changed.

 Physical Symptoms